untoldengine/UntoldEngine/docs/API/UsingGaussianSystem.md

-author a link after the export: `UntoldAssetPatcher` (Sources/UntoldEngine/AssetFormat) rewrites just the gaussianAsset table. `settingGaussianAsset(_:onEntity:in:)` takes the file's bytes and a `GaussianAssetLink` (payload path relative to the `.untold` file's directory, flags, LOD table, occluder shrink, exposure offset, swap distance) and returns the patched bytes with every other chunk copied unchanged, the path appended to the string table (or an identical string reused), offsets re-laid out on 16-byte alignment and the content hash recomputed;
+author a link after the export: `UntoldAssetPatcher` (Sources/UntoldEngine/AssetFormat) rewrites just the gaussianAsset table. `settingGaussianAsset(_:onEntity:in:)` takes the file's bytes and a `GaussianAssetLink` (payload path relative to the `.untold` file's directory, flags, LOD table, occluder shrink, exposure offset, swap distance, alignment) and returns the patched bytes with every other chunk copied unchanged, the path appended to the string table (or an identical string reused), offsets re-laid out on 16-byte alignment and the content hash recomputed;
 `removingGaussianAsset(onEntity:in:)` drops a record (and the chunk when empty);